Using the Public Computers

 - Google Chrome

 - Microsoft Office 2013 (Word, PowerPoint, Excel and Publisher)

 Patrons may use their own headphones with the public computers.
-Earbud style headphones may be available to purchase for $1 at the circulation desk.
+Earbud style headphones are usually available to purchase for $1 at the circulation desk.

 USB access is available on the public computer stations.
 Although we cannot guarantee that every device will work, Windows should recognize most digital cameras, flash drives, and other storage media.
 For your convenience, a USB extension cable is provided on the counter top at each station (if you cannot find the cable, please ask for assistance).